White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 How Colored Gold Is Made: The Science of Alloys

-To make gold stronger and change its color, other metals are added.
+To make the metal stronger and change its color, other metals are added.
 These are called "alloy metals" or "ligature."

-What determines color: The color of the alloy depends on which metals and in what proportions are added to gold.
+What determines color: The color of the alloy depends on which metals and in what proportions are added.

 Yellow Gold: The Classic